edwardsj9090/wordpress-automation/linux/README.md

 ======================================================================

 **NOTE:** I recommend logging into MySQL/MariaDB and changing the root login as well as the password for the _wordpress_ user post-install.
 Then update the password value in your _wp-config.php_ file to match.
 Do this only if you plan on exposing your server to the internet.

+`sudo mysql -u root -p` (if you don't have a mysql password, just hit _Enter_ although I'd recommend changing that too)

+`ALTER USER 'wordpress'@'localhost' IDENTIFIED BY 'newpassword';`